-It comes as a surprise to some people, but not all places in this Krabi travel guide beaches.
+It comes as a surprise to some people, but not all places in this Krabi travel guide are beaches.
 Some of the best ones, in fact, are nowhere near the sea—well, not really.
+(Although I’ll be honest: The question of how many days in Railay Beach you need will figure heavily into what I’m about to say.)

 Which is not to say Krabi’s beaches aren’t amazing.
 Generally speaking, I find them to be the best of any “mainstream” destination in Southern Thailand, and certainly better than Phuket‘s.

 It’s just that Krabi is so much more than a beautiful beach.
-Let’s start the discussion of where to go in Krabi on this premise, shall we?
+Let’s start the discussion of where to go in Krabi on this premise, whether that sees you spend 1 week in Krabi, or simply sketching out an Ao Nang itinerary.

 Where to Stay in Krabi